jonathan-odonnell/milestone-project-4/README.md

 ### Manual Testing

+Details of the manual testing carried out can be viewed [here](testing.md).

 ### Further Testing

 - The Website was tested on a variety of different web browsers including Google Chrome, Microsoft Edge, Safari and Firefox.